 Along with other team members, Early Childhood Developmental Navigators will also:

 - Train new Early Childhood Developmental Navigators on the responsibilities and techniques of the role and share best practices with new Navigators.

 - Recruit caregivers to provide input on Navigator program to demonstrate success and areas for growth, and guide program improvement.

 - Contribute to research with key stakeholders working to improve access to developmental services for families of young children.
-This may include (but is not limited to): experiences adapting screening tools for cultural responsiveness, strategies for connecting with diverse families, strategies for reaching unresponsive office contacts.

 - Present to current and potential partners, funders, and other interested community members about the new model of care being provided through the Early Childhood Developmental Navigator Program.

 - Participate in professional development regarding anti-racism, oppression, and cultural competency and regularly assess own performance and program for related improvements.

 - Participate in ongoing job-related professional development, in-service trainings and continuing education with a foundation of Infant Mental Health/Early Relational Health.